-Public Relations and Outreach
+Task 9 - Public Relations and Outreach

-- A. The selected Consultant shall support the Zone 7 Project Manager, Communication Specialist, and third-party Public Relations firm in the Public Relations and Outreach task.
-All deliverables shall be in accordance with the Zone 7 Brand Guidelines (attached as Attachment I).
+The selected Consultant shall support the Zone 7 Project Manager in the Public Relations and Outreach task.
+All deliverables shall be in accordance with the Zone 7 Brand Guidelines (attached as Attachment H).
 The Consultant shall provide all services required to fulfill the intent of the scope of work and achieve the project's goals and objectives.
-The Consultant shall work effectively and in a timely manner to the expectations of Zone 7, including its Board of Directors, Executive Management, and other appropriate Zone 7 staff.
-Tasks include, but are not limited to, the following: - a.
-Task Management
+The selected Consultant shall work effectively and in a timely manner to the expectations of Zone 7, including its Board of Directors, executive management, and other appropriate Zone 7 staff.
+Deliverables include, but are not limited to: